Advanced level hiking in Norway

 Hiking in Jotunheimen

-Jotunheimen, meaning “home of the giants”, is Norway’s most famous national park and home to Northern Europe’s highest mountain, Galdhøpiggen (2469m) There are three main entry points to Galdhøpiggen, we recommend starting from the bridge at Spiterstulen, which is located 1100 metres above sea level.
+Jotunheimen, meaning “home of the giants”, is Norway’s most famous national park and home to Northern Europe’s highest mountain, Galdhøpiggen (2469m) There are three main entry points to Galdhøpiggen, we recommend starting from the bridge at Spiterstulen, which is located 1100 meters above sea level.
 Here you are actually between the two highest mountains in Norway: Galdhøpiggen and Glittertind.

 You will climb up both Svellnose (2272m) and Keilhaustopp (2355m) before reaching the acclaimed Galdhøpiggen in 2-3 hours.
 You should expect to be up and down in around 5 hours.
 There is a small cabin at the top, great for taking a rest from the cold winds and possible snow but on a clear day, you can see up to one-fourth of Southern Norway!

 Besseggen Ridge has a special status among Norwegians and hiking the ridge is considered a rite of passage, no matter your age.
-The iconic view is characterized by the colourful Gjende and Bessvatnet lakes.
+The iconic view is characterized by the colorful Gjende and Bessvatnet lakes.
 Gjende is a stunning emerald color and very long and narrow.
 Bessvatnet is a deep blue and among Norway’s clearest lakes.

 Hiking the Besseggen Ridge takes anywhere between 6 to 9 hours to complete the hike.
 Despite the challenging route, during the short hiking season from the end of June to mid-September, more than 60,000 hikers complete the trip.
 This makes Besseggen one of the most trafficked hiking routes in Norway.
 For a quieter hike, go early in the season or on a weekday in September.